 - Lower your frustration levels with the ability to integrate and begin managing your diverse storage systems in less time than it takes to boil an egg.

-This is the approach we’ve taken here at Datacore with vFiLO.
-It is the next-generation distributed file and object storage virtualization software that delivers all this functionality.
+This is the approach we’ve taken here at Datacore with vFilO.
+It is the next-generation distributed file storage solution that delivers all this functionality.

 It’s all about CURING Data Disorders to overcome stress and anxiety.
 That works for me and resonates with most of the IT professionals I talk with every week.